11 Easy Tips for Saving Money

 1. Switch your bank account.
-If your current bank account charges you fees, you might consider switching to a bank that offers you ways to keep your account fee free.
-First Bank* offers five different checking account options, each with ways to keep your account free of fees.
+If your current bank account charges you fees, you might consider switching to a bank that offers you ways to keep your account hassle free.
+First Bank* offers five different checking account options.

 2. Save loose change.
 Save money by storing loose change in a jar.
 Once the jar is full, you can cash in the change at your bank and deposit the money into a savings account.

 3. Create a budget.
 By creating a budget, you’ll be able to see where you can cut back your expenses and save money each month.

 4. Making a shopping list and stick to it.
 Instead of going to the store without a plan, try creating a shopping list and not straying from it.
 This way you won’t be tempted to buy things you don’t absolutely need.

 5. Avoid dining out.
 Dining out is expensive.
 You can save a ton of money each month by simply eating at home.
 And if you have to eat out for an event or because you’re running low on time, you won’t feel guilty spending the money because you’ve been saving all month.